 But its charm lies in the fact that there’s far less crowd (especially if you come early), it’s pedestrian-only (bikers are allowed too) and instead of buildings, you’ll find lovely old cottage homes with well-manicured gardens that seem to want to upstage the other.
 Plus the business establishments perfectly blend in with the surroundings, it seems devoid of commercialism.
 It’s really straight out of a fairy tale!

 To get there, you need to hop on a train that passes by Steenwijk.
 Get off the station and take either bus 70or 270.
 Get off at bus stop Giethoorn, Groene Kruis.The attraction is across the street from here.

 It’s best to experience Geithoorn by boat.
 Rent boats are cheap.
-They’re electricity-powered and a license is required, not!
+They’re electricity-powered and a license is required, NOT!
 Anybody as in anybody can easily navigate the canals by these whisper boats.
-I suggest you rent the one controlled via a steering wheel—far easier to manoeuvre than with the engine lever.
+I suggest you rent the one controlled via a steering wheel—far easier to manoeuvre than the ones with the engine lever.
 An hour is enough to circumnavigate the canal ring even passing by the lake.
 But if you plan to take your time marvelling at nature (man-made hehe) and explore the canal stretches, then two hours is more than enough.

 Food here is relatively cheap.
 Cheapest and seriously not bad food is in Eetcafé Giethoorn.